-The Langley Street Enforcement Unit (SEU) consists of regular members and an office assistant and is a support unit to the rest of the Langley Detachment.
-The main focus of SEU is on property related crime through the targeting of prolific offenders involved in the following:
+Langley Strike Force consists of regular members and an office assistant and is a support unit to the rest of the Langley Detachment.
+The main focus of Strike Force is on property related crime through the targeting of prolific offenders involved in the following:

 The members of this unit work as a covert surveillance team that targets prolific offenders in Langley and throughout the Lower Mainland.
 They assist other Detachments, internal Detachment Sections and outside Agencies with investigation when required.

 The Langley RCMP support services section consists of the following:

 - Transportation Department